cylc/cylc-doc/src/glossary.rst

       Active tasks are:

-      - Tasks which have some, but not all of their prerequisites satisfied.
+      - Tasks which have some, but not all of their :term:`prerequisites <prerequisite>` satisfied.
       - ``waiting`` tasks, that are actively waiting on:

         - :term:`xtriggers <xtrigger>`.